-Cohort studies are a type of medical research used to investigate the causes of disease, establishing links between risk factors and health outcomes.
+Cohort studies are a type of medical research used to investigate the causes of disease and to establish links between risk factors and health outcomes.

-Cohort studies are usually forward-looking - that is, they are "prospective" studies, or planned in advance and carried out over a future period of time.
+Prospective" studies are planned in advance and carried out over a future period of time.

-Retrospective cohort studies look at data that already exists and tries to identify risk factors for particular conditions; researchers are inherently limited in their interpretations because they cannot retrospectively gather missing data.
+Retrospective cohort studies look at data that already exist and try to identify risk factors for particular conditions.
+Interpretations are limited because the researchers cannot go back and gather missing data.

 Fast facts on cohort studies